 Andreas Sundén is solo clarinetist in the Swedish Radio Symphony Orchestra and previous solo clarinetist in Royal Concertgebouw Orchestra.
 He has been soloist with many of the leading European orchestras and won prices in several international competitions.
 He began his studies at the Norwegian Academy of Music for Hans Christian Braein and has since studies for Hans Deinzer and Yehuda Gilad in Los Angeles.
 He has given master classes in USA, Australia, Japan, China, Corea, UK, Germany, France, Italy, Spain and Scandinavia.
 Sundén currently holds a Professorship at Ingesund School of Music and teaches at the Royal College of Music in Stockholm.
 Sundén is artistic director of the Summer Academy Voksenåsen Winds.

 Linda Taube is solo piccolo at Swedish Radio Symphony Orchestra since 2008, and at the Gothenburg Symphony 2011-2008.
 She regularly performs across the Nordic countries and teaches piccolo at the Royal College of Music in Stockholm and Lilla Akademien.
-She has also been teaching at the Music Academy in Gothenburg and Birkagårdens Folkhögskola in Stockholm, among other. *Linda teaches both piccolo and flute during the course.
+She has also been teaching at the Music Academy in Gothenburg and Birkagårdens Folkhögskola in Stockholm, among other. *Linda teaches 3 days, both piccolo and flute.

-Susanna Eken is one of Scandinavia’s most prominent vocal coaches.
+Susanna Eken is one of Scandinavia’s most prominent voice teacher.
 Since 1972 Eken has been teaching at the Royal Danish Music Conservatory as associate professor in voice and vocal techniques.
 She also teaches at the Opera Academy at the Royal Danish Theater in Copenhagen.
 During the last 25 years Eken has taught several Scandinavian and international singers, among them Randi Stene, Mari Eriksmoen, Magnus Staveland, Johannes Weisser and Lise Davidsen.

 Photo: Chris Gloag

 One of the most celebrated dramatic sopranos of today, Iréne Theorin is a regular guest at opera houses and concert venues across the world.
 Particularly associated with German dramatic repertoire she has garnered huge acclaim for her intense musicality, engaging performances and vocal flexibility.
-A graduate of the Music Academy and Royal Opera School in Copenhagen, Theorin has performed at Teatro alla Scala, Metropolitan Opera, Royal Opera House, Covent Garden, Berliner Staatsoper, Wiener Staatsoper, Salzburg Festival, Bayerische Staatsoper, Opera de Paris, Semperoper Dresden and at the Bayreuth Festival. *Théorin will teach 4 days during the Summer Academy 2020.
+A graduate of the Music Academy and Royal Opera School in Copenhagen, Theorin has performed at Teatro alla Scala, Metropolitan Opera, Royal Opera House, Covent Garden, Berliner Staatsoper, Wiener Staatsoper, Salzburg Festival, Bayerische Staatsoper, Opera de Paris, Semperoper Dresden and at the Bayreuth Festival.

 Professor Stephan Barratt-Due has had a wide-ranging career as a soloist, chamber musician and chamber music coach.
-In his teaching career he has taught several of the best Norwegian violinists of the younger generation.
-He is Artistic Director of Barratt Due Music Institute and leader of the Oslo Camerata.
+He has taught several of the best Norwegian violinists of the younger generation.
+He is Artistic Director of Barratt Due Music Institute – one of Norway’s foremost musical educational institutions – and leader of the Oslo Camerata.

 Eszter Haffner is one of the most exciting and respected violinists of our time.
 Over the last 25 years, Eszter Haffner has been captivating audiences around the world with her distinctively rich sound, superb musicianship and outstanding interpretations.
 She has established close relationships with many of the most prestigious conductors and orchestras.
 Always willing to expand her musical horizons, Eszter is also much sought after as a viola player.
 She has been prize winner in numerous international competitions: Concertino Praha, Koncz Violin Competition Hungary, Jugend Musiziert, Stephanie Hohl Vienna, International Chamber Music Competition Trapani and Caltanissetta Italy.
 Since 2002 she has been Professor of Violin at the KUG University of Music Graz, Austria and since 2010 also at the Royal Academy of Music Copenhagen, Denmark.
 As a guest professor she taught regularly at Royal College London, Lisz Academy Budapest, Aurora Stockholm, Sibelius Academy Helsinki, etc. *Eszter will teach both violin and viola.